 City Hall Venlo - Venlo

-The first maps of Venlo show a building owned by knight Gerart van Boicholt.
+The first maps of Venlo show a building that belonged to knight Gerart van Boicholt.
 The aldermen of Venlo found it a suitable building to hold their meetings, but the knight probably did not want to sell the building.
-They then came up with a plan: the house next to the building was converted into a leper's house.
-Leprosy was a highly contagious disease, so those houses were normally placed far outside the city walls.
-The evil plan succeeded: Gerart sold his house to the city council in 1343 and disappeared from the city.
-Just like the leper's house, which was moved outside the city walls.
-The house was used for 250 years, until prosperity and peace made it possible to modernise and restore the building.
+So they came up with a plan: the house next door was set up as a leper's house.
+Leprosy was an extremely contagious disease, so these houses were normally placed far outside the city walls.
+The evil plan succeeded: Gerart sold his house to the municipal authorities in 1343 and disappeared from the city.
+Just like the leper house, which was moved outside the city walls.

 After 250 years of use by the town council, prosperity and peace made it possible to modernise the building.
 Around 1600, the building was thoroughly restored according to the design of architect Willem van Bommel.
 The Town Hall has many special features, all with their own story to tell.
 The typical unequal towers at the front of the town hall were built at that time.
 In the eastern one there is a clock, in the western one a sundial.
 Scattered across the entire front wall are coats of arms, including those of the city of Venlo, the province of Gelderland and the United Netherlands.
 The stained glass windows also feature the coats of arms of former city council members.